Oscarg2010/MCW-BCDR/Hands-on lab/Before the HOL - Business continuity and disaster recovery.md

 7. Once all the resource groups have been created, review all the resource groups for this HOL. **It is critical to ensure that the spelling is correct and that they are in the correct Azure Regions (Primary or Secondary)**.

->**Note:** If for some reason there is an error, delete the erroneous resource group  and recreate it
+>**Note:** If for some reason there is an error, delete the erroneous resource group  and recreate it.

 8. Here is the Azure Portal with each of the resource groups created in the correct Azure Region: